CamdenClark/flyboy/README.md

 Plug 'CamdenClark/flyboy'
 ```

-## Functions
+## Usage

-These functions open a new chat window.
+`:FlyboyOpen` functions open a new chat window.
 Split opens in a horizontal split,
 while VSplit opens in a vertical split.
-They optionally take a
+They optionally take a template.

 ```vim
 :FlyboyOpen